sdmx-twg/sdmx-rest/doc/availability.md

 ### Temporal coverage

 For DSDs that have a time dimension, temporal coverage can be included in the AvailabilityConstraint's `validFrom` and `validTo` property that are part of the Cube Region's Key Value.
-If provided these properties indicate the earliest and latest observation dates available for specific Component values based on the current data query.
+If provided, these properties indicate the earliest and latest observation dates available for specific Component values based on the current data query.

 This information may not be included in the response if the service does not have access to this information.

 ### Metrics

 The `AvailabilityConstraint` may provide details on the **number of series** and the **number of observations** which will be returned if the data query presented to this API were run against the data API.

 The `Metrics` are provided as explicit `obsCount` and `seriesCount` properties on the `AvailabilityConstraint`.